When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Live Chat

-Proton VPN is the best free VPN service at the moment, featuring a free tier with some limitations.
-That said, it’s interesting to note that Proton VPN doesn’t impose bandwidth limitations, which is extremely rare to find in the world of free VPN providers.
+Proton VPN is our #1 recommendation at the moment, coming from Switzerland and featuring a free tier with some limitations.
+That said, it’s interesting to note that Proton VPN doesn’t impose bandwidth limitations, which is extremely rare to find in the world of zero-cost providers.
 Also, it provides apps for Windows, macOS, Linux, Android, iOS, and even streaming devices.

-In terms of security, Proton VPN is among the safest free VPNs.
+In terms of security, Proton VPN is among the safest providers.
 You get a range of protocols led by OpenVPN and WireGuard, paired with high-end encryption, such as AES-256 and ChaCha20.
-This is also one of the rare free no-log VPNs.
+This is an audited no-logs VPN.
 However, there are some downsides here, as this VPN has servers in 5 countries only - the US, the Netherlands, Japan, Romania, and Poland.

 Even though you can unblock a range of sites with Proton VPN, it's not a recommended option for streaming (applicable to its free tier only).
 That's because its servers are mostly overcrowded, which means you can't expect the fastest performance.
-What you can expect, though, is total privacy protection, as you get data leak protection and a kill switch.
+What you can expect, though, is total privacy protection, as you get data leak protection, a kill switch, as well as ad blocking.

 • Unlimited data and bandwidth.